Hanna Bennison: Youth

-In 2019 Bennison's development accelerated and she played 18 League games, scoring three goals, as Rosengård won the league title.
+In 2019 Bennison's development accelerated and she played 18 league games, starting in 16, and scoring three goals, as Rosengård won the league title.
 The club's sporting director Therese Sjögran was surprised by Bennison's rapid progress, and had only expected the youngster to feature in about six league games that season.
-Despite transfer interest from Olympique Lyon, Bennison did not yet want to leave Malmö, since she was still in school.
+Despite transfer interest from Lyon, Bennison did not yet want to leave Malmö, since she was still in school.

 Bennison was absent much of the 2020 season due to injuries and COVID-19.
 As she recovered in 2021, she then faced stiff competition for a starting position in the club, mostly from Ria Öling and Olivia Schough.